 Isaiah 66:2 “Has not my hand made all these things, and so they came into being?” declares the LORD.
 “These are the ones I look on with favor: those who are humble and contrite in spirit, and who tremble at my word.”

 By referring to God’s spirit as his “hands,” “fingers,” or “breath,” the Bible shows that the holy spirit is not another person.
-(Exodus 15:8, 10) A craftsman’s hands cannot function independent of his mind and body; enegy/power to do has to emanate from the person.
+(Exodus 15:8, 10) A craftsman’s hands cannot function independent of his mind and body; energy/power to do has to emanate from the person.
 Likewise, God’s holy spirit operates only as he directs it.
 (Luke 11:13) The Bible also compares God’s spirit to water and associates it with such things as faith and knowledge.
 These comparisons all point to the impersonal nature of the holy spirit.—Isaiah 44:3;Acts 6:5; 2 Corinthians 6:6.

 The Bible also personifies wisdom, death, and sin.
 (Proverbs 1:20; Romans 5:17, 21) For example, wisdom is said to have “works, “children,” and “sin” is depicted as seducing, killing, and working out covetousness.—Matthew 11:19;Luke 7:35; Romans 7:8, 11.

 By grammatical norm, the holy spirit was personified as a “helper” (paraclete) that would give evidence, guide, speak, hear, declare, glorify, and receive.
 He used masculine personal pronouns such as “he” or “him” when referring to that “helper.”
 (John 16:7-15) However, he did so because the Greek word for “helper” (pa·raʹkle·tos) is a masculine noun and requires a masculine pronoun according to the rules of Greek grammar.
 When John referred to the holy spirit using the neuter noun pneuʹma, he used the genderless pronoun “it.”—John 14:16, 17.
-So, personifying as “he, him or it” maybe flawed translation although this followed Greek grammatical norms.
+So, personifying as “he, him or it” maybe just for English grammar/ translation although this followed Greek grammatical norms.

 As to the “three that bear witness”, Professor Bruce M. Metzger on 1 John 5:7, 8 said, “That these words are spurious and have no right to stand in the New Testament is certain.”—A Textual Commentary on the Greek New Testament.
 See also: Textual problem